Skip to the main content.

 The History of the ACT and SAT

-With the release of the new SAT in March of 2016, the College Board closed the gap on many of the significant differences between the SAT and the ACT, which on the surface makes the 2 tests seem pretty darn similar.
+With the release of the new SAT in March of 2016, the College Board closed the gap on many of the significant differences between the SAT and the ACT, which on the surface makes the two tests seem pretty darn similar.

 What's covered on the ACT and SAT?